 Armin attended a 2nd work experience placement with Willmott Dixon this time with our group learning & development team.
 He thoroughly enjoyed his experience, being assigned interesting tasks, offering suggestions and ideas in meetings.
 The whole team embraced his passion and enthusiasm for working with people and his understanding of psychology and how people think and work will have really helped his development.

-Armin with our learning & development team during his second work placement at Willmott Dixon
+Armin with our learning & development team during his second work placement

-Natalie has spent more than 90 hours mentoring Armin throughout his A Levels, whilst also helping him with housing applications
+Natalie (left) has spent more than 90 hours mentoring Armin throughout his A Levels, whilst also helping him with housing applications

 Whilst completing the remainder of his A Levels, Armin was supported by Natalie through fortnightly mentoring sessions of between 2-3 hours.
 From September 2019 until end of March 2020 Armin took part in the mentoring programme with Willmott Dixon approximately 90 hours in total.
 From April to End of August 2020 support continued throughout the lockdown period by Natalie Sidey even though she was furloughed for this period.
 He received his A Level results during lockdown of 3 B Grades in Psychology, Sociology and English Lit and Language.
 Natalie provided support with his housing application, Apprenticeship applications and his appeal with the local authority housing department and prepared him for interviews.